Connect with us

 City of Jackson, health department clarify water conservation advisory

-When the of asked residents to conserve in late June, it stated that the water department was “anticipating increased water demand as a result of the higher than average temperatures for the next several days.”
+When the City of Jackson asked residents to conserve water in late June, it stated that the water department was “anticipating increased water demand as a result of the higher than average temperatures forecast for the next several days.”

-“Heat was not the primary reason for the recommendation,” spokesperson Liz Sharlot said in an e-mail.
+“Heat was not the primary reason for the recommendation,” Mississippi State Department of Health spokesperson Liz Sharlot said in an e-mail.
 “We have this type of weather every summer.
 If it was about the heat, the entire state would be affected.”

 The city issued the conservation advisory on June 21, three days before it issued a city-wide boil water noticed that lasted for two weeks.
 Both notices came after the city was forced to lower water pressure because of an ammonia leak and issues with the membrane filters at the O.B.
 Curtis water treatment plant.